zzidante/json_arrays_to_csvs/README.md

 # json_nested_array_to_csv

 A command-line script to convert a particular style of JSON object to a CSV file.
 (Pretty naive, built for a specific use).
+Used/tested with ruby version `2.4.6p35`.
+Should work with any Ruby `2.x.x` version.

 # How to use
 1. Place script in same folder as files you wish to convert (do not need JSON sample).